 Get creative and have some fun trying your hand at a little bit of graffiti art led by Dave Brown in his shop in the Custard Factory.

 Costs £3 only limited places left book here.

 Selected images from the canal art photography competition which is open until the 27 May 2019 will be featured in a pop up exhibition on the ground floor at Centrala.

 The opening takes place during Digbeth First Friday bar available and is presented in collaboration with IGers Birmingham.
 There will be two other exhibitions happening in the space over the weekend so its well worth popping in.

 Entry is free all weekend.

 New street art installations

-One of the aims of the Junction project is to provide creative space for local artists so we are delighted to be working with Annatomix and Lucy McLauchlan on new work.
+One of the aims of the Junction project is to provide creative space for local artists so we are delighted to be working Lucy McLauchlan on new work.

-We will announce details of the new works in the next few weeks but if you're planning on attend any of the above activities be sure to add this to the list of works to check out.
+The new work can be viewed over the weekend at Belmont Row old canal cottage and on the adopted wall near to the Minerva Works, off Fazeley Street.
+If you're planning on attend any of the above activities be sure to add this to the list of works to check out.